abdulrahmanRadan/DFormKit/README.md

 ## Contributing

-If you'd like to contribute to the improvement of the library, follow these steps:
+We welcome contributions!
+Follow these steps:

 1. Fork the repository.
-2. Create a new branch for the feature or bugfix you're working on.
+2. Create a new branch for your feature or fix.
-3. Add tests (if applicable).
+3. Write tests if applicable.
-4. Submit a **Pull Request** with a description of what you've done.
+4. Submit a **Pull Request** with details about your changes.

 ## License